1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='nominations-average'></div>

+#### Animating data

+Encoding the data differently shows different patterns.
+While it is clear Strep has the most nominations, by deemphasizing time we can see the distrubution of nomintions across actress.
+Fir

 Over the last 20 years, the accemdy has prefered picked best actresses with fewer previous nominations than their other nommines.
-First, create a `g` element for each actress and arrange vertically by number of nominations:
+First, create a `g` element for each actress and sort vertically by number of nominations:

 ```javascript
 c.y.domain([0, topActresses.length - 1])